-Another price risk we face is the risk of mismatching volumes of gas bought or sold on a monthly price versus volumes bought or sold on a daily price.
-We enter each month with a balanced book of natural gas bought and sold on the same basis.
-However, it is normal to experience fluctuations in the volumes of natural gas bought or sold under either basis, which leaves
+Another price risk the Partnership faces is the risk of mismatching volumes of gas bought or sold on a monthly price versus volumes bought or sold on a daily price.
+The Partnership enters each month with a balanced book of natural gas bought and sold on the same basis.
+However, it is normal to experience fluctuations in the volumes of natural gas bought or sold under either basis, which leaves the Partnership with short or long positions that must be covered.
+The Partnership uses financial swaps to mitigate the exposure at the time it is created to maintain a balanced position.

-The use of financial instruments may expose us to the risk of financial loss in certain circumstances, including instances when (1) sales volumes are less than expected requiring market purchases to meet commitments or (2) counterparties fail to purchase the contracted quantities of natural gas or otherwise fail to perform.
-To the extent that we engage in hedging activities, we may be prevented from realizing the benefits of favorable price changes in the physical market.
-However, we are similarly insulated against unfavorable changes in such prices.
+The use of financial instruments may expose the Partnership to the risk of financial loss in certain circumstances, including instances when (1) sales volumes are less than expected requiring market purchases to meet commitments or (2) counterparties fail to purchase the contracted quantities of natural gas or otherwise fail to perform.
+To the extent that the Partnership engages in hedging activities, it may be prevented from realizing the benefits of favorable price changes in the physical market.
+However, the Partnership is similarly insulated against unfavorable changes in such prices.